-Living in the Boise and Twin Falls areas, we experiences inclement winter weather.
+Living in the Boise, Twin Falls, and NE Oregon areas, we experiences inclement winter weather.

 You’ll want to watch for problems inherent to rough storms.
 For example, you’ll want to watch for ice dams that can form on the edge of the roof as water freezes.

 Ice dams form when heat escaping through the roof melts snow, causing it to run off toward the edge of the roof where it subsequently freezes, forming a lip that prevents further runoff and continues to build.